HazyResearch/deepdive/doc/example-spouse.md

 where name <> "NULL"
 ```

-We stored the result of the above query in a local project table `dbpedia.validnames` and perform a self-join to obtain the pairs of married couples.
+We store the result of the above query in a local project table `dbpedia.validnames` and perform a self-join to obtain the pairs of married couples.

 ```sql
 SELECT t1.name, t2.name